“One of the reigning queens of women’s fiction.” –USA Today

 Michael Patrick King tucked copies of her novels in scenes throughout the Sex and the City television series and movies.
 There’s a drinking game in South Bend, Indiana for the eagle-eyed viewers who spot the novels.

 She has received citations from The Sons of Italy, an honorary degree from Saint Mary’s College, two honorary degrees from the University of New Haven, and has given the commencement speech at University of Virginia at Wise and the University of New Haven.
 A seasoned lecturer, Adriana has also been a guest speaker at New York University and The New School for Social Research in New York City.
+She is a recipient of the Appalachian Heritage Writer’s Award, presented by The Shepherd University Foundation, The West Virginia Humanities Council, and The West Virginia Center for the Book.

 Adriana lives in Greenwich Village with her husband, the Emmy award-winning lighting designer for Late Show With David Letterman; their beloved daughter; their rescue cat, Smokey Renee; and rescue dog, Lola Ruby Falls.
 Earlier this year, Adriana invited The New York Times for a peek into her work and home life (check it out here).